AqwamCreates/DataPredict/docs/API/Others/OneVsAll.md

 * ...: The parameters to be provided to the optimizer.

-### setRegularization()
+### setRegularizer()

-Sets the optimizer and its parameters.
+Sets the regularizer and its parameters.
 Leaving it empty will clear the optimizer.

 ```
-OneVsAll:setRegularization(lambda: number, regularizationMode: string, hasBias: boolean)
+OneVsAll:setRegularizer(lambda: number, regularizationMode: string, hasBias: boolean)
 ```

 #### Parameters: